Millennial Home Lending: What to Know

 Faith and finance can go together.
 In all three Abrahamic faiths (Judaism, Christianity, and Islam), charging usury or interest is a prohibited act.
 The principles of Islamic finance are clear: interest is not permitted, especially when there is an interest-free alternative.

 Islamic financial principles foster the distribution of wealth throughout communities, while financial equity uplifts families and society at large.
 At Guidance Residential, our mission is to provide that equitable solution in the American home finance industry.
 It’s a mission that more home buyers find appealing every day.
-For those who want to take a stand for justice and equity with their everyday actions, Islamic home financing with Guidance Residential is the right solution.
-Start the pre-approval process online now through the button below.

 Learn more about Islamic Home Financing:

-Originally published February 2020, updated June 2022.
+Originally published February 2020, updated November 2024.